-The National Emergency Management Organisation, developed a plan to evacuate the vast majority of the workforce, residents and visitors in times of emergency.
+The National Emergency Management Organisation, together with the Micoud North District Disaster Committee and the Community of Micoud Village, produced this plan to evacuate the vast majority of the workforce, residents and visitors in times of emergency.
 The map below indicates the different areas.
 The following guidelines and concepts define the scope of the evacuation plan.